 \section{Abstract}

 We present a new language semantics for real-time concurrency.
 Its operational models are higher-dimensional timed automata (HDTAs), a generalization of both higher-dimensional automata and timed automata.
 In real-time concurrent systems, both concurrency of events and timing and duration of events are of interest.
 Thus, HDTAs combine the non-interleaving concurrency model of higher-dimensional automata with the real-time modeling, using clocks, of timed automata.
 We define languages of HDTAs as sets of interval-timed pomsets with interfaces.

-As an application, we show that language inclusion of HDTAs is undecidable.
+We show that language inclusion of HDTAs is undecidable.
 On the other hand, using a region construction we can show that untimings of HDTA languages have enough regularity so that untimed language inclusion is decidable.
 On a more practical note, we give new insights on when practical applications, like checking reachability, might benefit from using HDTAs instead of classical timed automata.

 \keywords{ higher-dimensional timed automaton, real-time concurrency, timed automaton, higher-dimensional automaton }